KaffeDiem/kaffediem.github.io/projects.md

 permalink: /projects/
 ---

-## Doink - A LöVE2D game.

-Damage your opponent by shooting and then push him or her off the platform!
+### Doink

-A simple 2-player game where players play on the same keyboard.
+Push your friend off a platform on the same keyboard.

-The game is written in Lua using LÖVE2D as the backbone.
+A simple 2 player game written in Lua, available for Mac, Windows and Linux.

+preview gifs coming soon.

+Download: coming soon